Dumond-Design-Laboratories/ssmachmos-gateway/server/settings_notes.md

 ## Wake Up
 - Wake up interval
-- Next wake up
-- With option "automatic settings" with same wake up interval for every sensor (different for different measurement types)
-- Have a schedueler on the gateway
+- Have a schedueler on the gateway for next wake up

 ## Settings
 - Sampling frequency (vibration & acoustic)